anacona16/SonataMediaWebcamProviderBundle/README.md

     height: 480 # default: 240
 ```

-That's all, now you can capture a image from your webcam using SonataMediaBundle.
+That's all, now you can capture an image from your webcam using SonataMediaBundle.

 -----